-See "Checking clip properties" (page 82) for more information about the various properties.
+See "Checking clip properties" (page 80) for more information about the various properties.

-To download high-resolution clip data (HIGH resolution file), proxy AV data (LOW resolution file), or metadata (Clip NRT metadata), click the FTP Download or HTTP Download button to the right of the item that you want.
+To download high-resolution clip data (HIGH resolution file), proxy AV data (LOW resolution file), or metadata (Clip NRT metadata), click the Download button to the right of the item that you want.
 Then click "Save" in the dialog that appears and specify the save destination.

 The specified data is downloaded to the specified location in your computer.